Sohaib223/laravel-vue-boilerplate/README.md

 * Working service worker with Workbox for better PWA development.
 * Dockerfile configured with PHP 7.4, Node.js 12 and Composer, with MySQL and phpMyAdmin on Docker Compose.

-You can check it live [on this website](https://lvb.as.dev), with the credentials:

 Admin user

     E-mail: admin@example.com